atharva-p/guides/Machine learning.md

 Noise refers to irrelevant or random variation in data that doesn't represent any meaningful pattern

+# Supervised learning

+Labelled training data is used in supervised learning.
+Main goal is to predict (either by classification or by regression) using the labelled training data.

+It is also known as the predictive model.
+There are two methods to perform supervised learning, classification and regression.

+## Classification

+Prediction / segregation into a category is known as classification. useful for image classification, prediction of disease, recognition of handwriting, win-loss in games, spam or not spam

+## Regression

+Prediction of a real valued variable is called regression.
+The predictor variable (independent variable) and the target variable are continuous in nature.

+In linear regression, a straight line is fitted using the variables, using the least squares method.

+# Unsupervised learning

+No labelled training data is used for the ML model, since prediction is not the main goal.
+The main objective is to find underlying patterns in the data given.
+Unsupervised learning comes under the descriptive model.

+## Clustering

+Grouping data together based on similarity of data is known as clustering.
+Different measures of similarity can be applied for clustering.
+In distance based clustering, data is grouped together into one cluster (and is considered to be similar) if the distance between the data is less.

+## Association analysis.

+Finding relationships or associations between data is known as association analysis.
+For example, if many people buy item A and item B together in a store, is there an association between the two items?
 # [Bias and Variance](https://youtu.be/EuBBz3bI-aA)

 ## Bias